leafo/lapis-exceptions/README.md

 ## Exception grouping

-Exceptions are grouped by their exception message in order to reduce the amount of emails triggered.
+Exceptions are grouped by their exception message in order to reduce the amount of top level issues created.
 A normalized exception message is stored in the `ExceptionTypes` table.
 Numbers and strings are replaced by generic identifiers, line numbers are left alone.

 For example, the following exception message: